What is a cipher suite?

 This will test your overall HTTPS situation, and it reports and lists specifically which cipher suites are being used.
 Here is a screenshot of the cipher suite results from that test:

-This report will tell you not only what cipher suites your server uses, but it also report the order of preference of those cipher suites.
+This report will tell you not only what cipher suites your server uses, but it also reports the order of preference of those cipher suites.

 Anyone with a website using HTTPS should run their site through this test as it will tell you many things about your security set up.